kawikathomas/PiSetup/README.md

 **`ruby.sh`**

 This ruby install script installs `ruby-build` and `ruby`.
-It will install ruby to `/usr/bin/ruby` so it will become the system ruby install.
+It will install ruby to `/usr/local` and become your system ruby.

 It detects available versions provided by `ruby-build` and defaults to the latests stable build.
 You will be prompted to select a version.